yeebc/jupyterlab-neon-theme/README.md

 This theme is hightly inspired by artworks of 80's Neon, Synthwave and Cyberpunk.
 It is optimized for **long-term use** but colorful and cooool.

 ## Bonuses
 1. Search tool + neon billboard
 2. Collapser + neon light
 3. Scrollbar + FM-84's "Atlas"  (compatible with Chrome)
 4. A surprise in the presentation mode (Top menu --> View --> Presention mode)

 ## Customize
 You may don't like the default background or the transparent UI, so codes of these controversial designs are put separately into [`custom.css`](https://github.com/yeebc/jupyterlab-neon-theme/tree/master/style/custom.css) and commented detaily for you to customize.

+After you edited css files, please follow instructions the [Development installation](https://github.com/yeebc/jupyterlab-neon-theme#development-installation) to reinstall.

 ### 1. Transparent left/top bar
 PLease follow the comments to ajust the transparency.